 Thames Challenge Race Rules

-The Thames Challenge, The Cotswold Ultra, The Oxford Ultra, and The Windsor Ultra are all organised by Ultra Running Limited and are open to runners, walkers, and relay teams of maximum four.
+The Thames Challenge, The Cotswold Ultra, The Oxford Ultra, and The Windsor Ultra are all organised by Ultra Running Limited and are open to runners who must achieve a minimum 4 mph in order to continue with the challenge.
 All entrants must be 18 years of age or over at the start of the race.
 Each competitor must ensure that they carry with them all of their individual requirements needed to complete the race.

 Every entrant must confirm that they have read these rules and other event information and therefore understand the nature of the event and that participation is at their own risk.

 Competitors must register at the noted registration points as detailed within the particular Ultra Race description at least one hour before the start of the race and present their kit for examination on request.